skydoves/landscapist/README.md

 ```

 #### LocalFrescoImageRequest
-We can provide the same instance of the `ImageRequest` in the composable hierarchy.
+You can pass the same instance of your `ImageRequest` down through the Composition in your composable hierarchy as following the example below:

 ```kotlin
 // customize the ImageRequest as needed val imageRequest = ImageRequestBuilder